Jesse-0x/Jesse-0x.github.io/source/_posts/A-node-program-using-express.md

 npm install express --save
 ```

-This means it will install express and save to `package.json` file,  package.json is like a main configuration of your node project.
+This means it will install express and save to `package.json` file,  package.json is like the main configuration of your node project.

 ### Simple Example of using node